Mighty Empires: Campaign Season

 Simple rules for naval warfare were also included, although the later released Man o' War system could ostensibly be substituted.

 Additional rules

-Expanded rules for difference race's subsistence were included, for example orcs and goblins suffered double penalties for shortfalls as the smaller individuals were eaten, while Skaven could only subsist from razed tiles.
+The main rules were written so they world could be that of a part of the larger Warhammer Old World setting or a "completely different fantasy world" that shared Warhammer races and creatures.
+Expanded rules for the different races featured in Warhammer were included with different benefits and limitations for each for example orcs and goblins suffered double penalties for shortfalls as the Orcs and Goblins cannibalise the smaller individuals in the army, while Skaven (rat creatures) could only subsist from razed tiles.

 A random name generator for several races was also included.

 White Dwarf published additional rules for buildings (such as Wizard towers and bridges), massive siege units and printed additional map tiles.

 2007 Edition

 This game was re-released in 2007 with new plastic pieces with a scaled down version of the rules, to be used to drive a campaign of miniature battles.